lordscales91/pinit-android/README.md

 ===
 This simple app fetches all images from a given URL, then it allows the user to choose one of them and create a Pin with it.

+Download
+---
+A **pre-release** is available [here](https://github.com/lordscales91/pinit-android/releases/tag/0.1-beta-debug).
+It's only intended for testing and app review.

 License
 ---
 Not defined yet.